Leah Remini Shares Saucy Valentine’s Day Message From Hubby Angelo Pagan

 Scientology and the Aftermath star Leah Remini was showered with love yesterday by both her husband and adorable, teenaged daughter.
-Remini took the time to share the sweet cards and gifts that her family left her, and showed off the saucy message from her hubby, Angelo Pagan, who was looking to up the romance on Valentine’s Day by taking his bride to the bedroom.
+Remini took the time to share the sweet cards and gifts that her family left her, showing off the saucy message from her hubby, Angelo Pagan, who was looking to up the romance on Valentine’s Day by taking his bride to the bedroom.

 Remini shared the snap of the heartfelt presents and lavish rose bouquet her husband had gifted her, and urged her 2.3 million followers to take a peek at the last line of the sentimental card.